nretnilkram/fontstrap/README.md

 ### Other CSS Default Variations:

+* Fonstrap Ice Cream can be found minified in `dist/css/theme` directory.
+This variation sets the default color scheme to yummy ice cream looking colors like chocolate, vanilla, and strawberry. fonstrap-ice-cream.min.css [Demo](https://nretnilkram.github.io/fontstrap/examples/ice-cream.html)
+* Fonstrap Neon can be found minified in `dist/css/theme` directory.
+This variation sets the default color scheme to vibrant neon colors. fonstrap-neon.min.css [Demo](https://nretnilkram.github.io/fontstrap/examples/neon.html)
 * Fontstrap Square can be found minified in `dist/css/theme` directory.
-This variation sets the default border-radius for all elements to 0 so they have square corners. fonstrap-square.min.css
+This variation sets the default border-radius for all elements to 0 so they have square corners. fonstrap-square.min.css [Demo](https://nretnilkram.github.io/fontstrap/examples/square.html)
-* Fonstrap Ice Cream can be found minified in `dist/css/theme` directory.
-This variation sets the default color scheme to yummy ice cream looking colors like chocolate, vanilla, and strawberry. fonstrap-ice-cream.min.css

 ### Examples:

-Examples can be found in the examples directory.
+Examples can be found in the `docs/examples` directory.
 * advanced.html - A large compilation of features and functionality that are included in Fontstrap.
-[Demo](https://rawgit.com/nretnilkram/fontstrap/master/example/advanced.html)
+[Demo](https://nretnilkram.github.io/fontstrap/master/example/advanced.html)
 * basic.html - A very small starter site of Fontstrap.
-[Demo](https://rawgit.com/nretnilkram/fontstrap/master/example/basic.html)
+[Demo](https://nretnilkram.github.io/fontstrap/master/example/basic.html)
 * blog.html - An example of a crude 2 column blog layout, which was built with Fontstrap.
-[Demo](https://rawgit.com/nretnilkram/fontstrap/master/example/blog.html)
+[Demo](https://nretnilkram.github.io/fontstrap/master/example/blog.html)
 * depth.html - Demonstrates the bg-gradient-* option available in fontstrap-depth css file.
-[Demo](https://rawgit.com/nretnilkram/fontstrap/master/example/depth.html)
+[Demo](https://nretnilkram.github.io/fontstrap/master/example/depth.html)
 * fixed.html - An example of the fixed position css utilities, which can be found in Fontstrap.
-[Demo](https://rawgit.com/nretnilkram/fontstrap/master/example/fixed.html)
+[Demo](https://nretnilkram.github.io/fontstrap/master/example/fixed.html)
 * grid-list.html - An example of the alignBlocks query function which can be found in Fontstrap.
-[Demo](https://rawgit.com/nretnilkram/fontstrap/master/example/grid-list.html)
+[Demo](https://nretnilkram.github.io/fontstrap/master/example/grid-list.html)
 * ice-cream.html - An example of the ice-cream color theme found in `dist/css/theme`.
-[Demo](https://rawgit.com/nretnilkram/fontstrap/master/example/ice-cream.html)
-* icons.html - Displays current icons available from Font Awesome.
-[Demo](https://rawgit.com/nretnilkram/fontstrap/master/example/icons.html)
+[Demo](https://nretnilkram.github.io/fontstrap/master/example/ice-cream.html)
 * image-pop-out.html - An example of the imagePopOut jquery functionality.
-[Demo](https://rawgit.com/nretnilkram/fontstrap/master/image-pop-out.html)
+[Demo](https://nretnilkram.github.io/fontstrap/master/image-pop-out.html)
 * kitchen-sink.html - An example of all features and functionality added and found within Fontstrap.
-[Demo](https://rawgit.com/nretnilkram/fontstrap/master/example/kitchen-sink.html)
+[Demo](https://nretnilkram.github.io/fontstrap/master/example/kitchen-sink.html)
+* local-storage.html - An example of local storage functionality.
+[Demo](https://nretnilkram.github.io/fontstrap/master/example/local-storage.html)
 * multi-level-dropdown.html - An example of the multi-level dropdowns, which was built with Fontstrap.
-[Demo](https://rawgit.com/nretnilkram/fontstrap/master/example/multi-level-dropdown.html)
+[Demo](https://nretnilkram.github.io/fontstrap/master/example/multi-level-dropdown.html)
 * neon.html - An example of the neon color theme found in `dist/css/theme`.
-[Demo](https://rawgit.com/nretnilkram/fontstrap/master/example/neon.html)
+[Demo](https://nretnilkram.github.io/fontstrap/master/example/neon.html)
 * offcanvas.html - An example of the offCanvas Menu feature in action.
-[Demo](https://rawgit.com/nretnilkram/fontstrap/master/example/offcanvas.html)
+[Demo](https://nretnilkram.github.io/fontstrap/master/example/offcanvas.html)
 * square.html - An example of the square theme found in `dist/css/theme`, which removes all border radius css.
-[Demo](https://rawgit.com/nretnilkram/fontstrap/master/example/square.html)
+[Demo](https://nretnilkram.github.io/fontstrap/master/example/square.html)
+* switch.html - An example of the custom radio buttons.
+[Demo](https://nretnilkram.github.io/fontstrap/master/example/switch.html)
 * width.html - An example of the added widths w-*, which is included in Fontstrap.
-[Demo](https://rawgit.com/nretnilkram/fontstrap/master/example/width.html)
+[Demo](https://nretnilkram.github.io/fontstrap/master/example/width.html)

 ### Troubleshooting/Development: